80th Street station (IND Fulton Street Line)

-The 80th Street station (signed as 80th Street–Hudson Street station) is a station on the IND Fulton Street Line of the New York City Subway.
+The 80th Street station (signed as the 80th Street–Hudson Street station) is a local station on the IND Fulton Street Line of the New York City Subway.
 Located on Liberty Avenue at 80th Street in Ozone Park, Queens, it is served by the A train at all times.

 History

 80th Street, which opened on September 25, 1915, was one of the eight stations along Liberty Avenue in Brooklyn and Queens built for the BMT Fulton Street Line.
 The first two, Crescent Street and Grant Avenue in Brooklyn, were the last two stations on the line from 1894 to 1915.
 In 1915, the BMT, under their portion of the Dual Contracts, added the current three-track elevated structure along the Queens section of Liberty Avenue, which is now the only remnant of the line.
 It ran the previous terminus at Grant Avenue to the present Ozone Park–Lefferts Boulevard station, adding six new stations overall.

 The connection from this station west (railroad north) to the BMT el was severed on April 26, 1956.
 To replace that service, the underground IND line was extended east (railroad south) from its previous terminus at Euclid Avenue via a new connecting tunnel and ramp.
 An intermediate station, also called Grant Avenue, was built along this tunnel, right before the point where the track was then elevated to connect to the remaining sections of the BMT el.
 This service began on April 29, 1956.